You don't need green fingers to be able to grow new plants from seed, and it only takes a few minutes.

 Friday, 26 May 2017

 Gardeners have an important role to play in helping bees and other insects survive.
 There are lots of ways to help them.
-This half term, why not get your kids to help you make a bug hotel, using whatever is lying around.
+This weekend, why not get your kids to help you make a bug hotel, using whatever is lying around.
 You don't need to spend any money, and you don't even need to use a hammer, or a single nail.
 And you'll be helping to protect all sorts of species of bee and other insects by giving them somewhere to live.

 |Bug Hotel - cheap and easy to make|